Fees and funding

 Inspire Support Scheme

 When you complete registration here on campus you'll automatically be given access to an Inspire account.
-The scheme is open to all new undergraduate students joining a foundation year or year one of an undergraduate degree based at the University, and gives you £150 of credit to spend in a dedicated online store.
-You'll be able to buy learning resources such as text books, electronics or stationery, to give you the best possible start to your studies here at Salford.
+The scheme is open to all new undergraduate students joining a foundation year or year one of an undergraduate degree based at the university, and gives you £150 of credit to spend in a dedicated online store.
+You'll be able to buy learning resources such as text books, electronics or stationery, to give you the best possible start to your studies here at the University of Salford.
 This scheme will run annually, meaning you’ll receive £150 of credits each year of your undergraduate degree if based here on campus.

 For students from low-income backgrounds and living in areas where participation in higher education is low, there will also be the opportunity to receive an additional £350 of credits, bringing the total to £500 each year (so long as both conditions still apply).
 This additional amount is only available to undergraduate students paying home tuition fees; it will be based on your personal circumstances and will be assessed at the point of registering as a student here in September.
 You will be reassessed at registration each year to determine the level of award for that academic year.